Hailgrim/Admin-Panel/README.md

 # Admin Panel

 This is a boilerplate project that implements the functionality of the admin panel.
-The project is built using a micro service architecture.
+The project is built using microservices architecture.
-To run it, you will need to install [Docker](https://github.com/docker/roadmap).
+To run it, you will need to install [Docker](https://github.com/docker).

 ## Project launch